 Frances became the sole heir to the Andrews estate and decided late in life to donate Hunt Hill to the National Audubon Society as a nature education center in northern Wisconsin.
-(To read her letter of intent, click here.)
+Her letter of intent can be read here.
 Frances lived to see her dream fulfilled, as the National Audubon Society successfully built and opened the “Audubon Camp of Wisconsin” in 1955.
 She died in 1961.
-To read more about Frances, click here.
-Watch the video of Frances’ researchers Marjorie Savage and Mya Coursey present on her life.

-In 1986, after thirty-one inspirational years, the Audubon Camp was closed for financial reasons, with 200 adult campers a year experiencing programs at Hunt Hill.
-Rumors of selling the camp to developers motivated a small group of local Twin Cities and northern Wisconsin supporters to save the camp.
+In 1986, after 31 inspirational years, the Audubon Camp was closed for financial reasons.
+Rumors of selling the camp to developers motivated a small group of Twin Cities and northern Wisconsin supporters to save the camp.
 In 1989, after incorporating as a non-profit corporation, the Friends of Hunt Hill Audubon Sanctuary (FOHHAS) secured a no-cost lease to reopen the camp under local direction.
 A broader environmental focus shifted to families, day camps for youth, and current environmental issues.
-Program attendance grew and now exceeds 4,000 people annually.

-After 20 additional years of operations, the Friends of Hunt Hill signed a third ten-year lease in 2010.
-In January 2017, after 26 successful years of FOHHAS running the camp, National Audubon turned ownership of the property over to the Friends group.
+In January 2017, after 26 successful years of FOHHAS running the camp, National Audubon turned ownership of the property over to the FOHHAS group.
 FOHHAS is incredibly grateful to National Audubon for their donation.
-By owning the property, FOHHAS can now focus on the future and work to achieve their long range goals.
-The Board, staff, and members of FOHHAS are dedicated to keeping Frances’ dream alive.
+By owning the property, FOHHAS can focus on the future, while keeping Frances’ vision and dreams alive.